-In rare cases, a dangerous blood clot may form on the brain in a person with a concussion and crowd the brain against the skull.
-An athlete should receive immediate medical attention if after a bump, blow, or jolt to the head or body s/he exhibits any of the following danger signs:
+In rare cases, a dangerous collection of blood (hematoma) may form on the brain after a bump, blow, or jolt to the head or body and can squeeze the brain against the skull.
+Call 9-1-1, or take your teen to the emergency department right away if, after a bump, blow, or jolt to the head or body, he or she has one or more of these danger signs:

-- · One pupil larger than the other

-- · Is drowsy or cannot be awakened

-- · A headache that gets worse

-- Weakness, numbness, or decreased coordination

-- Repeated vomiting or nausea

-- Slurred speech

-- Convulsions or seizures

-- · Cannot recognize people or places

-- · Becomes increasingly confused, restless, or agitated

-- Has unusual behavior

-- Loses consciousness (even a brief loss of consciousness should be taken seriously)
+- One pupil larger than the other - Drowsiness or inability to wake up - A headache that gets worse and does not go away - Slurred speech, weakness, numbress, or decreased coordination - Repeated vomiting or nausea, convulsions or seizures (shaking or twitching) - Unusual behavior, increased confusion, restlessness, or agitation - Loss of consciousness (passed out/knocked out).
+Even a brief loss of consciousness should be taken seriously